zaidbqubain/multivariate-linear-regression/README.md

 ## Files
-data.csv: includes 46 observations each coresponding to a single state.
+Data.csv: includes 46 observations each coresponding to a single state.
-covid19_predict.R: includes all the calculations and visualisations.
+Covid19_predict.R: includes all the calculations and visualisations.
-report.pdf: includes the results.
+Report.pdf: includes the results.